tsgates/arch-wiki-markdown/wiki/Hybrid_graphics.md

 - Use the proprietary driver with powerxpress (a.k.a. pxp) support maintained by Vi0l0 (remember to check for xorg compatibility).

-Solutions So Far
+Solution for kernels < 3.12 or without radeon dynamic power management enabled

 Warning: This method, on a mux-less system, works only to shutdown the radeon card.
-This will not enable rendering on the radeon.
+This will not enable rendering on the radeon gpu.
 See Current Problems section above for detail.

-Right now, the best solution is vga_switcheroo with combination of opensource drivers for your ATi and Intel graphics.
+This solution is not needed on kernel version >= 3.12 because the opensource driver automatically manages the power of the radeon gpu, so there is no need to manage the cards from userspace.

+This means that on kernels >= 3.12, vgaswitcheroo is not needed anymore to turn off the discrete gpu, only if you wish to verify the power state.

+If you have kernel >= 3.12 with vgaswitcheroo enabled, you can verify if the driver automatically shut down the discrete gpu

+    # cat /sys/kernel/debug/vgaswitcheroo/switch

+The output should be similar to this, where DIS is the radeon discrete gpu and IGD the intel gpu.
+DynOff means the radeon driver automatically powered off the discrete gpu.

+    0:DIS: :DynOff:0000:01:00.0
+    1:IGD:+:Pwr:0000:00:02.0

+If you are using kernels older than 3.12 then you can use vga_switcheroo with a combination of opensource drivers to disable the radeon card from userspace at boot.

+To do this, follow the instructions below.

--   Manual method
+-   Preliminaries

-Make sure you have installed drivers.
+Make sure you have installed the drivers.
 Run in terminal:

     $ pacman -Q | grep -E "xf86-video-ati|xf86-video-intel"